DeepTaster: Adversarial Perturbation-Based Fingerprinting to Identify Proprietary Dataset Use in Deep Neural Networks: System Design

 \section{\sysname System Design}

-In this section, we present \sysname, a dataset IP tracking tool that verifies whether an attacker's model has stolen knowledge from a victim's dataset or model.
-We first discuss the design requirements before presenting the system design overview of \sysname.
-We then deep dive into the major three components of the system: adversarial perturbation generation and transformation, meta-classifier generation, and verification.
+In this section, we present \sysname, a DNN IP tracking tool that verifies whether an attacker's model has been trained using a victim's dataset or model.
+We first present an overview of the system design and then detail the system's three main components: adversarial perturbation generation and transformation, classifier generation, and verification.

-\subheading{Design Requirements.} Protecting dataset IP presents several challenges compared to protecting model-dependent IP which may be solved by existing watermark and fingerprinting schemes.
-To solve its unique challenges, we identify the following criteria for a reliable copyright protection and verification method for protecting the dataset IP.

-\begin{enumerate} \item \textbf{Robustness.} The protection should capture the dataset ownership IP and be resilient to model architecture change.
-To the best of our knowledge, this is the first work that tackle this design challenge.
-The protection should also be generalisable to ensure robustness even when applied to protect various datasets. \item \textbf{Fidelity.} The ownership protection and verification process should not impact the normal model utility. \item \textbf{Efficacy.} The verification should have high accuracy and recall in detecting stolen dataset intelligence, even across multiple model architectures. \item \textbf{Efficiency.} The verification process should be efficient and lightweight, e.g., taking only a few samples to verify. \end{enumerate}